- Can dogs eat pancakes? The answer is not simple! 🐶+🥞=❔

 - Scoop ¼ cup of batter onto the griddle for each pancake.
 Cook for one to two minutes, until bubbles form on the surface of the pancakes, and they are golden brown on the bottom.
 Flip and cook for one more minute.

 Remove from the heat and serve plain or top (moderately!) with dog-friendly fruits or condiments, such as bananas, blueberries, peanut butter or yogurt.
 Serve immediately after cooling.

 Can Dogs Eat Pancakes?
 A Final Word

-- Dogs Going Bananas for Banana Bread?
-Today We’ll Answer the Question: Can Dogs Eat Bananas and Are They Safe for Dogs?
+- Can Dogs Eat Strawberries, and Are Strawberry Leaves Safe for Dogs?

 - Can Dogs Eat Raspberries?
 Health Benefits of This Sweet Treat